James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 The environment variable `MODULE_BUILD_SERVICE_DEVELOPER_ENV`, which if set to "1", indicates to the Module Build Service that the development configuration should be used.
-Docker and Vagrant are being run with this environment variable set.
+Vagrant already runs with this environment variable set.
 This overrides all configuration settings and forces usage of DevConfiguration section in `conf/config.py` from MBS's develop instance.

 Prior to starting MBS, you can force development mode::